SHARE via

 MBBS Admission Process Through NEET

-Step 1: Apply for the NEET exam: First you need to apply for the NEET exam.
+Step 1: Apply for the NEET exam: The first is to apply for the NEET exam.

-Step 2: Appear for the NEET Exam: You appear for the NEET exam and check your results after declaration.
+Step 2: Appear for the NEET Exam: Now, you need to appear for the NEET exam and check your results after declaration.

-Step 3: Counseling: If you qualify for the exam, then participate in counselling sessions.
+Step 3: Counselling: If you qualify for the exam, then participate in counselling sessions.

-Step 4: Choice Filling and Seat Allotment: You have to fill out your preferred colleges, and based on your rank, seats will be allotted if you fulfil the requirements.
+Step 4: Choice Filling and Seat Allotment: You must fill out your preferred colleges, and based on your rank, seats will be allotted if you fulfil the requirements.

 Step 5: Document Verification: Once you get a seat, verify your documents, including your NEET scorecard and other qualifications.